Mitch Miller: Classical and jazz oboe

 Miller took up the oboe at first as a teenager, because it was the only instrument available when he went to audition for his junior high school orchestra.
-After graduating from East High School he attended the Eastman School of Music in Rochester, where he met and became a lifelong friend of Goddard Lieberson, who became president of the CBS music group in 1956.
+He would receive a scholarship to study the instrument at the Hochstein School of Music & Dance.
+After graduating from East High School, he attended the Eastman School of Music in Rochester, where he met and became a lifelong friend of Goddard Lieberson, who became president of CBS Music Group in 1956.

 After graduating from Eastman, Miller played with the Rochester Philharmonic Orchestra and then moved to New York City, where he was a member of the Alec Wilder Octet (1938–41 and occasionally later), as well as performing with David Mannes, Andre Kostelanetz, Percy Faith, George Gershwin, and Charlie Parker.
-He worked with Frank Sinatra on the 1946 recording of Frank Sinatra Conducts the Music of Alec Wilder.
+He worked with Frank Sinatra on the 1946 recording Frank Sinatra Conducts the Music of Alec Wilder.

 Miller played the English horn part in the Largo movement of Dvořák's New World Symphony in a 1947 recording conducted by Leopold Stokowski.
-In 1948 he performed Mozart's Oboe Concerto in C major with the CBS Symphony Orchestra conducted by Alfredo Antonini in a broadcast for Voice of America.
+In 1948, he performed Mozart's Oboe Concerto in C major with the CBS Symphony Orchestra conducted by Alfredo Antonini in a broadcast for Voice of America.

 Miller gave the American premiere of Richard Strauss's Oboe Concerto in a 1948 radio broadcast.
 Strauss had originally assigned rights to the premiere to John de Lancie, who gave him the idea for the concerto while stationed near Strauss's villa in Garmisch.
-However, since meeting the composer, de Lancie had won a section oboist position with the Philadelphia Orchestra, and as a junior player to the orchestra's principal oboist Marcel Tabuteau was unable to fulfill Strauss's wishes.
+However, since meeting the composer, de Lancie had won a section oboist position with the Philadelphia Orchestra, and as a junior player to the orchestra's principal oboist, Marcel Tabuteau, was unable to fulfill Strauss's wishes.
 De Lancie then gave the rights for the premiere to Miller.

-As part of the CBS Symphony, Miller participated in the musical accompaniment on the 1938 radio broadcast of Orson Welles's Mercury Theater on the Air production of The War of the Worlds.
+As part of the CBS Symphony, Miller participated in the musical accompaniment on the 1938 radio broadcast of Orson Welles's The Mercury Theater on the Air production of The War of the Worlds.
 He also performed in Beethoven's Symphony No. 5 in C minor.

 A&R man

-Miller joined Mercury Records as a classical music producer and served as the head of Artists and Repertoire (A&R) at Mercury in the late 1940s, and then joined Columbia Records in the same capacity in 1950.
+Miller joined Mercury Records as a classical music producer and served as the head of artists and repertoire (A&R) at the label in the late 1940s, then joining Columbia Records in the same capacity in 1950.
 This was a pivotal position in a recording company, because the A&R executive decided which musicians and songs would be recorded and promoted by that particular record label.

 He defined the Columbia style through the early 1960s, signing and producing many important pop standards artists for Columbia, including Johnnie Ray, Percy Faith, Ray Conniff, Jimmy Boyd, Johnny Mathis, Tony Bennett, and Guy Mitchell (whose pseudonym was based on Miller's first name).